 There are several other reasons Dr Francis Sweeney is an interesting suspect.
 Sweeney was born and raised in the Kingsbury Run area of Cleveland so there is no doubt that he would have known the area well.
 Francis Sweeney was also described as a large and powerful man, so the disposal of the bodies would not have been a problem.
 Neither would the horrific dismemberments and decapitations that took place throughout the grisly Cleveland Torso Murders due to Sweeney’s medical knowledge and ability.

-With all that said there has never been any hard evidence found to connect Francis Sweeney to the horrible deeds carried out on Kingsbury Run.
+With all that said there has never been any hard evidence found to connect Francis Sweeney and say definitively he was the Cleveland Torso Murderer.
 However, just like the killings stopped after the death of Frank Dolezal it also should be said that they also stopped after Francis Sweeney was committed.

 For far more information on Francis Sweeney, I highly recommend you check out the excellent book by James Badal In The Wake Of The Butcher.